-I recently graduated Summa Cum Laude from Ithaca College with a BS degree in Emerging Media, a cross-disciplinary field of studies that combines journalism and computer science, and dual minors in Web Programming and Honors Curricula.
-As a multimedia storyteller, I was awarded a Park Scholarship, a selective, merit-based award for future communications professionals.
-While studying in India, I produced my first documentary film, Taming the Teesta, which explores the effects of hydroelectric damming on Sikkim's Teesta River.
+In 2015, I produced my first documentary film, Taming the Teesta, which explored the effects of hydroelectric damming on Sikkim's Teesta River.
 This experience, coupled with a lifetime of exploring water issues in the desert Southwest, sparked my strong interest in advocating for increased, equitable access to water and the conservation of riverine ecosystems around the world.

 I am currently working on my National Geographic Society-supported documentary film and expedition, Glen Canyon Rediscovered.
 For the project, which explores the history and present challenges of water management in the Colorado River Basin, my team and I recently completed a 350-mile through-paddle of the Colorado River and Lake Powell.

 You can contact me here.